tholman/mosquito-js/readme.md

 # Mosquito JS

 A JavaScript Mosquito.
 This proved too painful to continue and quickly eroded my sanity levels.
 Wrapped it up as fast as possible.
 You an [see it here](http://tholman.com/mosquito-js).
 I shall not return to it.
+My descent into madness is logged below.

 ## How it went down